 Media & Communication

-Frankfort has one daily newspaper, The State Journal, and three radio stations (all now owned by Clear Channel).
+Frankfort has one daily newspaper, The State Journal, and three radio stations (all now owned by Capital City Communications).
 In addition to local news the State Journal also covers state political news.

 Frankfort has one cable television system channel 10, which is operated by the Frankfort Plant Board.
 Channel 10 broadcast local public meetings including councils, commissions, school boards and others as well as high school sports.